blockprotocol/blockprotocol/README.md

 Find us on Twitter at [@blockprotocol](https://twitter.com/blockprotocol) or email [support@blockprotocol.org](mailto:support@blockprotocol.org)

-You can also join our [community Discord server](https://blockprotocol.org/discord) for quick help and support.
+You can also join our [Discord] community for quick help and support.

 Project permalink: `https://github.com/blockprotocol/blockprotocol`